 Alternatives to Fixed Deposits

 Mutual funds that are invested in comparatively secured investment options like corporate bonds, government securities and money market instruments are referred to as debt mutual funds.

 Guaranteeing fixed returns, they are traded on the markets, with a fixed maturity date.
 However, they are vulnerable to depreciation and appreciation.
-But despite this, they render returns equal or higher than fixed deposits without the risk of losing a huge amount of your money.
-They are highly liquid and can be a good alternative to fixed deposits.
+But despite this, they offer returns equal to or higher than fixed deposits without the risk of losing a considerable amount of your money.
+They are highly liquid and can be an excellent alternative to fixed deposits.

 These are a type of mutual funds and are great at beating inflation.
 It requires a portfolio manager to invest the investor’s funds for ownership of a business, which is also known as equities, like common stocks of publicly traded companies.

-Forming a good alternative to the long-term fixed deposits, they are known for returns that are predominantly higher than fixed deposits.
+Forming an excellent alternative to the long-term fixed deposits, they are known for returns that are predominantly higher than fixed deposits.
 The risk level involved with equity funds is lower when it comes to long-term investments.

 Corporate Fixed Deposits